hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 There shoud be colorized code samples and screenshots and not some sort of wonder woman with shanghai behind.

 [9:45:59](#wGaJHehOhLGB26l5tFiBwvOJzouIpk0wlZPuzqO_aUg) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
-@Oldes I think the same, but as I was called being a troll, I don't want to be unnecessarily negative Ì†ΩÌ∏ü
+@Oldes I think the same, but as I was called being a troll, I don't want to be unnecessarily negative üòü

 [9:46:33](#Vw6MOpH1UzClr8LTQtfyqXVtdBFrlRs45G5f8zkGgM8) <snotbubble (Craig Brown)>:
 also: fighting software complexity, in heels & cape